abisha-thapa/PGAT/README.md

 # Performance Analysis of Graph Neural Network on Small Point Cloud Object

 This is a course research project.
 We have considered Point-GNN as the baseline of this project.
 Pedestrians and cyclists objects are comparatively smaller than car and are objects of interest for this project.
-We have changed the feature update process of GNN in Point-GNN with attention mechanism.
+We have changed the feature update process of GNN in Point-GNN with an attention mechanism.

 If you find this code useful in your research, please consider citing their work: